limited time: All Laundry $1.50 Pound

 - Old mattresses with holes in them should be thrown away.
 If mattresses are new or in good condition, they can be vacuumed, placed into direct sunlight for a few hours on a warm day, and then zipped inside a plastic mattress cover.
 Tape should then be placed over the zipper, so that bed bugs cannot crawl through.

-It is recommended to hire a pest management company like Standard Pest Management to locate all bed bug hiding areas and apply a treatment that will effectively eliminate the population.
+It is recommended to hire a pest management company like Orkin to locate all bed bug hiding areas and apply a treatment that will effectively eliminate the population.

 How Bed Bugs Spread Through Your House?